 - o the den teacher or a class teacher

-- the year level coordinator
+- year 12 coordinator

+- Heads of Student Services Wellbeing

-- $\circ \quad$ a member of the Wellbeing team
+- o a member of the Wellbeing team

 - o the year level Deputy Principal

 They can do so in person, via a phone call or email.

 They can also complete notifications through STYMIE by accessing the STYMIE site.